Suraxius/netbox-plugin-bind-provisioner/README.md

     manage.py dns-transfer-endpoint --port 5354
     ```

-6. Configuring a Bind9 to interact with Netbox via the dns-transfer-endpoint endpoint.
+6. Configuring a Bind9 to interact with NetBox via the dns-transfer-endpoint endpoint.
 Note that its
     not possible to give all the correct details of the `options` block as it is heavily dependent
     on the Operating System used.
 Please dont forget to adjust as required.